 ESC includes and/or works together with the ABS, BAS, ASR, EDL, and XDL systems (see below).
-ESC is switched on all the time and cannot be switched off.
+ESC is switched on all the time.
+In certain situations when you need less traction or additional traction cannot be achieved, you can switch off ASR by pressing the \$button \Rightarrow fig. 137.
+Be sure to switch ASR on again when you no longer need less traction.